Great Expectations: Revised ending

-Following comments by Edward Bulwer-Lytton that the ending was too sad, Dickens rewrote it prior to publication.
+Following comments by Edward Bulwer-Lytton that the ending was too sad, Dickens rewrote it before publication.
 The ending set aside by Dickens has Pip, who is still single, briefly see Estella in London; after becoming Bentley Drummle's widow, she has remarried.
 It appealed to Dickens due to its originality: "[the] winding up will be away from all such things as they conventionally go".
-Dickens revised the ending for publication so that Pip meets Estella in the ruins of Satis House, she is a widow and he is single.
+Dickens revised the ending for publication so that Pip meets Estella in the ruins of Satis House; she is a widow, and he is single.
 His changes at the conclusion of the novel did not quite end either with the final weekly part or the first bound edition, because Dickens further changed the last sentence in the amended 1868 version from "I could see the shadow of no parting from her" to "I saw no shadow of another parting from her".
 As Pip uses litotes, "no shadow of another parting", it is ambiguous whether Pip and Estella marry or Pip remains single.
 Angus Calder, writing for an edition in the Penguin English Library, believed the less definite phrasing of the amended 1868 version perhaps hinted at a buried meaning: 'at this happy moment, I did not see the shadow of our subsequent parting looming over us.'

 In a letter to Forster, Dickens explained his decision to alter the draft ending: "You will be surprised to hear that I have changed the end of Great Expectations from and after Pip's return to Joe's ...
 Bulwer, who has been, as I think you know, extraordinarily taken with the book, strongly urged it upon me, after reading the proofs, and supported his views with such good reasons that I have resolved to make the change.
 I have put in as pretty a little piece of writing as I could, and I have no doubt the story will be more acceptable through the alteration".